 Background: Depression and anxiety, the most prevalent neuropsychiatric manifestations in Parkinson’s disease (PD), negatively impact their quality of life.

-Aims: To determine whether the chronic nasal administration of kisspeptin-54 (KP-54) could. alleviate symptoms of anxiety and depression in hemi-Parkinsonian rats.
+Aims: To determine whether the chronic nasal administration of kisspeptin-54 (KP-54) could.
+Alleviate symptoms of anxiety and depression in hemi-Parkinsonian rats.

 Study Design: Experimental study.